-1 In the toolbox, click the Twirl tool 6
+1 In the toolbox, click the Twirl tool

 2 Click in the image, and hold down the mouse button until the twirl is the size you want.
 To position and reshape the twirl, you can drag while holding down the mouse button.

 Set the size of the brush nib Type a value in the Nib size box on the property bar.

-To change the size of the brush nib, you can also drag in the image window while holding down Shift .
+To change the size of the brush nib, you can also drag in the image window while holding down Shift.
 Drag towards the nib's center to decrease the radius, or away from the nib's center to increase it.

-Set the speed at which the twirl effect is applied Type a value between 1 and 100 in the Rate box on the property bar.
-To adjust the speed, you can also drag in the image window while holding down Option .
-Set the direction of the twirl effect Click the Counterclockwise twirl button \bigcirc or the Clockwise twirl button \bigcirc on the property bar.
-Use the pressure of a digital pen to control the intensity of the twirl effect Click the Pen pressure button
+Set the speed at which the twirl effect is applied Type a value between 1 and 100 in the Rate box on the property holding down Option.

+To adjust the speed, you can also drag in the image window while twirl button on the property bar.

+Set the direction of the twirl effect Click the Counterclockwise twirl button or the Clockwise

+Use the pressure of a digital pen to control the intensity of the twirl effect

+Click the Pen pressure button $\Delta \stackrel{\bullet}{\underbrace{\bullet}}$ on the property bar.